 In addition to lively conversation, the Exit hosted open-mic poetry readings on Wednesdays during its early years.
 While these readings were initially popular — being a remnant of Beat Generation culture that still thrived circa 1967 — the quality of the poetry gradually declined, and Cisski eventually emphasized live music over poetry for the Exit’s entertainment.

 The Exit would also become famous as a gathering place for those who shared Cisski’s passion for chess, eventually attracting many highly skilled players, including professionals such as chess grandmaster Yasser Seirawan, who once wrote of his early career, “Those first chess lessons soon led me to the legendary Last Exit on Brooklyn coffee house, a chess haven where an unlikely bunch of unusual people congregates to do battle.”

 The Exit was also famous for its fringie-friendly food — in particular, the huge peanut-butter-and-jelly sandwiches that were a major attraction for starving UW students both bohemian and square.
 The Exit’s famous PB&J was Cisski’s way of providing the down-and-out with a cheap, nutritious meal.
 He offered it as a “loss leader” as a community service of sorts.

 Among the ironies that thrived under the Exit’s roof was the political identity of its founder.
 Despite the Exit’s reputation as a bastion of left-wing bohemianism, Irv Cisski’s politics was neither.
-He voted for Ronald Reagan for president and was known to defend U.S. intervention in Central America in heated discussions inside the Exit’s walls.
+He voted for Ronald Reagan for president and was known to defend the United States’ covert military intervention in Central America in heated discussions inside the Exit’s walls.
 Nevertheless, he remained a sophisticated and benevolent enough person to want to create and sustain the kind of place where diverse cultures and politics were encouraged.

 “This is my gift to society,” he told The Seattle Times in 1987.